What Is an Author Brand and Why Does It Matter?

 You, Your Author Brand, and the World

 Again, I’m talking long-term here.
 If you take the time to develop and flesh out a consistent and authentic brand now, you’ll know who you’re appealing to later.
 With each successive book you publish, you’ll have that brand as a foundation.
 So, before you rush to publish your book, take some time to understand your audience and develop a brand that will appeal to those kinds of readers.
 Building that connection now leads to fans in the future.
-And we all know that fans—the people who are eager to buy your work—are the path to sustainable income and success for your writing career.
+And we all know that fans—the people eager to buy your work—are the path to sustainable income and success for your writing career.